-With Epiphany upon us (January 6) I thought I would post my article to wrap up the Christmas season with bits of interesting information and details about Christmas, the Gospels and Epiphany.
+With Christmas today and Epiphany upon us (January 6) I thought I would post my article this Christmas season with bits of interesting information and details about Christmas, the Gospels and Epiphany.

 Did the Wise Men Meet the Shepherds?

 A king was born.
 He was born unlike most kings.
 There was no pomp and circumstance; there were no midwives or court attendants.
 There was only the bleating of sheep and the buzzing of flies.
 Giving birth in a cave-turned-stable was not like giving birth in a royal palace.